ten-minute-break/awsmblr/README.md

 ## How do I actually start?

-The `awsmblr.h` file contains a large comment with all the documentation on the instructions you need to implement.
-Don't be scared, take it one by one, feel free to discuss!
+The `awsmblr.h` file contains a large comment with all the documentation on the instructions whose interpretation you need to implement.
+This can all be done in `awsmblr.cpp`, within that one empty function.

 Once done, there's a million ways forward: from making your own core instructions, to implementing instructions as helper functions that use the current core instructions en masse -- anything is possible.
 Here's a couple of directions: